leogx9r/DiscordCrypt/README.md

 * Use AES as either the primary or secondary ciphers for encryption.
 AES is a cipher developed in 1998 and is still considered one of the most secure methods of sending and receiving confidential information to this day.
-* If you require absolute secrecy which is not vulnerable to Discord's potential MiTM attacks, use a strong password generator, encrypt these using PGP and send them to your partner over a non-Discord channel.
+* If you require absolute secrecy which is not vulnerable to Discord's potential MiTM attacks, use a strong password generator, encrypt these using PGP and send them to your partner over a non-Discord channel then manually apply these keys after you decrypt them.